 Following a 7-11-2 campaign in 2012, as the program dealt with injuries to several key players, Holeman's 2013 squad finished 12-7-1 and reached the SEC quarterfinals.
-He nowowns a career record of 196-148-39 (.563), just four wins shy of 200.
+He nowowns a career record of 208-156-40 (.564).

-Holeman started the women's soccer program at Auburn in 1993, then moved to Oxford, Miss., where he began the soccer program for the Rebels in 1995.
-In addition to the four NCAA Tournament appearances under Holeman's direction, Ole Miss won three SEC Western Division titles and made an appearance in the SEC Tournament Finals in 1999.
-The four NCAA Tournament appearances (2002, 2003, 2005, 2009) include a trip to the second round in 2003 when the Rebels defeated the Texas Longhorns.
-In 2005, Holeman led the Rebels to a 14-5-2 record including an 8-1-2 mark in league play.
-He was honored by Soccer Buzz as the 2005 Central Region Coach of the Year runner-up.
-His 19 years in the conference makes him the longest-tenured active SEC women's soccer coach.
+Holeman's career began by starting the women's soccer program at Auburn in 1993, before making the move to Oxford, Miss., where he began the soccer program for the Rebels in 1995.
+In addition to the four NCAA Tournament appearances under his direction, Ole Miss won three SEC Western Division titles and made an appearance in the SEC Tournament Finals in 1999.
+The four NCAA Tournament appearances (2002, 2003, 2005, 2009) included a trip to the second round in 2003, when the Rebels defeated the Texas Longhorns.
+In 2005, Holeman led the Rebels to a 14-5-2 record, including an 8-1-2 mark in league play.
+He was honored by Soccer Buzz as the 2005 Central Region Coach of the Year runner-up following that season.
+His 20 completed seasons in the conference makes him the longest-tenured active SEC women's soccer coach.

 Holeman produced 29 All-SEC selections for the Rebels, and had at least one all-league player every year since 1996.
 Under Holeman, Ole Miss players were among the nation's elite in the classroom with eight Academic/Scholar All-America honorees and 33 Academic All-Region selections.Over his last five seasons in Oxford, the Rebels went 19-1-5 against SEC West foes.

 At Auburn, Holeman put together the Tigers' first-ever women's soccer program in only six weeks and led the team to winning record at 7-6-3 in its inaugural campaign.

 At the same time he was beginning his coaching career, Holeman also played soccer at Wake Forest.
 A four-year letterman at midfield, he helped lead the Demon Deacons to the NCAA Tournament in 1988, 1989 and 1990.
-In 1989, he was a member of the Wake Forest team that clinched the Atlantic Coast Conference (ACC) championship and advanced to the NCAA Tournament second round.
+In 1989, he was a member of the Wake Forest squad that clinched the Atlantic Coast Conference (ACC) championship and advanced to the NCAA Tournament second round.
 During that 1989 season, Wake Forest was ranked as high as No. 3 in the nation.